 This is not to say that younger students can’t succeed in online classes.
 Indeed, “most [undergraduate] students today are older, are working, and need more flexible schedules” (Palloff and Pratt 2001, p.
 109).
 The question is, assuming that a student is motivated to get the most out of an online class, and that the class is well-designed and led by attentive instructors, which attitudes and behaviors increase the student’s chance of having a satisfactory experience?

 Swan and colleagues (2000) surveyed approximately 3,800 students enrolled in 264 online courses through the SUNY Learning Network.
 Of the 1,406 responses received, the researchers analyzed data associated with 73 courses for which there was a 40 percent response rate or greater.
 Among their findings were statistically significant correlations between student satisfaction and (a) perceived learning gains; (b) interaction with instructors; and (c) interaction with fellow students.
 Additionally, respondents who rated their own level of activity in online classes as high also tended to report higher levels of satisfaction.

-Research results like these, along with lessons learned in our more than ten years of experience in distance learning, lead us to recommend the following three study habits that will maximize your chances for success in your online class:
+Research results like these, along with lessons learned in our more than ten years of experience in distance learning, leads us to recommend the following three study habits that will maximize your chances for success in your online class:

-Bransford, J. D. et al. (Eds.)
+Bransford, J. D. et al (Eds.)
 (2000) How People Learn: Brain, Mind, and Experience.
 Washington, DC: National Research Council.

 Chickering, A. W., and Gamson, Z. F. (1987) Seven Principles for Good Practice in Undergraduate Education.
 AAHE Bulletin, 39(7) 3-7.